san7nu/Steps_to_Machine_learning/README.md

 <a name="intro"/>

 ### Intro
-This intro can be [skipped](#types), but can add directional sense to the overall path/step.
+This intro can be [skipped](#types), but show little patience and read it can definetely add directional sense to the overall path/step.

 Machine learning world assumes that there are only two problems in this whole universe
 1. Prediction/Regression problem: Predict something based on past